Shahid022/Git-0/README.md

 # pehla-demo
-This is my first repo.
+This is my first Git repo.
+Author - Shahid Akhtar.